LiviaMedeiros/poteto/README.md

 # Response headers

+The following HTTP headers are supported:

+- `Server` with fixed value `poteto`
+- `Accept-Ranges` with fixed value `bytes`
+- `Date` with RFC 7231 date of forming the response headers
+- `Content-Length` with filesize in bytes if applicable
+- `Last-Modified` with RFC 7231 date of last file modification if applicable

 Poteto-specific headers are be prefixed with `X-Poteto-` prefix.
-For example, to get filesize, look for `X-Poteto-Size` header.
+For example, filesize can be accessed via `X-Poteto-Size` header.

 # Error handling